 The award is given to an individual who has made outstanding contributions to promoting justice in medical education and health care equity in the United States.
-The recipient receives a $10,000 award and presents the Nickens Lecture at the AAMC Annual Meeting.
+The recipient receives a $10,000 award and presents the Nickens Lecture at the Learn Serve Lead: The AAMC Annual Meeting.

-The deadline to email your nomination packet is May 1, 2015.
+The nomination process will open January 4, 2016.
+The deadline to email your nomination packet is May 6, 2016.

 The nomination packet must include:

-- highlighting their specific work in the United States to promote social justice in medical education and health equities; and
+- Highlighting his or her specific work in the United States to promote social justice in medical education and health equities; and

-- includes at least two brief testimonials interwoven into the letter that support their contributions to promoting social justice in medical education and health equities.
+- Including at least two brief testimonials interwoven into the letter that support their contributions to promoting social justice in medical education and health equities.

 Note: The letter must be doubled-spaced with 1” margins and Times New Roman font size 12, and not exceed six (6) pages.
 The committee will not review additional materials.